 For those suffering with sexually compulsive behaviors, there’s a tipping point: what first seemed harmless morphs into something difficult to stop, despite increasing risks and negative consequences.

 For the partners of those who are sexual compulsive, immense shock follows the discovery of a mate’s secrets, lies, and “double life.”
-Partners are traumatized and disoriented—often so ashamed of the compulsive behavior that they don’t confide in friends or loved ones for support.
+Partners can be traumatized and disoriented—often ashamed of the compulsive behavior that they don’t confide in friends or loved ones for support.

-Why Seek A Specialist in Sexual Compulsivity / Sex Addiction?
+Why Seek A Specialist in Sexual Compulsivity / OCSB?

-Many therapists (even general addictions therapists) are well-meaning, but few really “get it” when it comes to treating sex addiction.
-Additionally, it is critically important for treatment to balance shame reduction without minimizing the impact of the addiction on the addict’s life.
+Many therapists (even general addictions therapists) are well-meaning, but few really “get it” when it comes to treating OCSB.
+Additionally, it is critically important for treatment to balance shame reduction without minimizing the impact of the compulsive behavior on one’s life.

-Crises and intricacies present themselves in these cases that simply don’t exist in other addictions.
-A highly specialized body of knowledge and experience is required to address:
+Crises and intricacies present themselves in these cases that simply don’t exist with other mental health issues.
+A highly specialized body of knowledge and experience is required to address questions like:

 - What does sexually “sober” mean? (the goal is not to eliminate all sex)